-I have been looking at some great garden gift ideas as the festive season nears.
+I have been looking at some great garden gift ideas as the festive season begins.
 The days are getting colder here and the garden is resting.
-A great time therefore to plan for spring and a gift for a gardening friend or family member will be so appreciated!
+A great time therefore to plan for spring and a gift for a gardening friend or family member will be very much appreciated!

 A gift can be a real starting point for a garden or for transforming one.
 Isn’t it the little things in life that become our greatest inspiration?

 So I have been looking at some gifts that will be useful for years to come.
-They will also inspire whoever receives the gift to enjoy their gardening!
+They will also inspire whoever receives the gift to enjoy their gardening, from young children to experienced gardeners!

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.